-NOTE: We are proud to announce that Pat Martino’s first-ever interactive video guitar course, The Nature of Guitar, is now on sale!
-Save 25% off with promo code “PAT25” and combine with TrueFire Cash for additional savings.
-Click here to learn more!
+NOTE: We are proud to announce that Pat Martino’s first-ever interactive video guitar course, The Nature of Guitar, is now available for instant download!

 by Jude Gold, originally published in Guitar Player Magazine in April 2004